Comparing RQ and Celery for Lightweight Python Tasks

 Symptoms: Workers exhibit high memory fragmentation, startup latency spikes, or connection pool exhaustion during traffic surges.
 Jobs silently drop without error logs.

 Root Cause: RQ operates on a single-process, blocking Redis model.
 This reduces startup latency but limits concurrent I/O handling.
-Celery’s Kombu messaging layer and beat scheduler introduce a baseline memory footprint of ~50–80MB per worker.
+Celery's Kombu messaging layer and beat scheduler introduce a baseline memory footprint of ~50–80MB per worker process.
 Prefork concurrency models amplify CPU scheduling overhead for micro-tasks.
 Connection pool exhaustion occurs when Redis maxclients or worker pool limits are mismatched to burst traffic.

 Immediate Mitigation: